yazeedMohi/GSM-based-AVR-message-editing/README.md

 # GSM-based-AVR-message-editing

-The project is simple message editor using: an AVR ATMega32, a LCD, and a 4x4 keypad.
+The project is a simple message editor using: an AVR ATMega32, a LCD, and a 4x4 keypad.
 - The buttons on the keypad are treated like buttons of an old phone where each button can input several different characters.
 - If one of the number buttons is pressed more than once in a row, the character entered by the button is looped among a set of predefined values.